ianfoster/ESGF_LLM_Experiments/README.md

 The following natural language queries drove the analyses in this project.

-I started with "*I want to explore the use of LLMs to analyze data maintained by the Earth System Grid Federation.
+I started with "**I want to explore the use of LLMs to analyze data maintained by the Earth System Grid Federation.
 That will require you to know what ESGF is; how to access its holdings; and what interesting questions can be used.
-What do you think?*" which led to the generation of some initial code.
+What do you think?**" which led to the generation of some initial code.
 I followed up with the following.
-(Not listed are a few "*plot this*" or similar requests plus one to "*consider only datasets at Argonne or Oak Ridge*" [because it had problems with some other ESGF sites] and a final "*I want to commit the code that we have written to GitHub with a README that describes it briefly and details the queries performed and the pictures generated.*).
+(Not listed are a few "**plot this**" or similar requests plus one to "**consider only datasets at Argonne or Oak Ridge**" [because some other sites were unreliable] and a final "**I want to commit the code that we have written to GitHub with a README that describes it briefly and details the queries performed and the pictures generated.**).

 | Query | Result |
 |-------|--------|